root-project/web/manual/python/index.md

 - `SetOwnership(obj, python_owns)`: a Python proxy can either own or not own its internal C++ object.
 If a Python proxy owns its C++ object and the proxy is being destroyed, the C++ object will be deleted too.
 This ownership can be modified for a given Python proxy with `SetOwnership`.
 For example, when calling `SetOwnership(obj, False)`, the user makes sure that the C++ object proxied by `obj` will not be deleted by PyROOT when `obj` is garbage collected; this is useful e.g. if the user knows the deletion will happen in C++ and wants to prevent a double delete.
 This functionality should be used with care not to produce memory leaks.

-## Loading user libraries & jitting
+## Loading user libraries & Just-In-Time compilation (JITting)

-PyROOT allows to use *any C++ library* from Python, not only ROOT.
-This is possible thanks to the automatic and dynamic bindings between Python and C++ that PyROOT provides: without any prior generation of wrappers, at execution time, PyROOT can load and call into C++ code.
-The following sub-sections cover different supported scenarios for dynamic C++ code invocation.
+PyROOT allows to use *any C++ library* from Python, not only ROOT's libraries.
+This is possible thanks to the automatic and dynamic bindings between Python and C++ that PyROOT provides.
+Without any prior generation of wrappers, at execution time, PyROOT can load C++ code and call into it.

+This allows for writing high-performance C++, compiling it, and using it from Python.
+The following options are available, ordered by complexity and performance:

+1. [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python.
+Especially useful for testing and debugging.
+1. [Just-in-time compilation of entire files](#JITHeader): Small or medium-size C++ code in single files
+1. [Loading C++ libraries, JITting headers](#JITLoadLib): Larger C++ code in libraries.
+Allows for optimising code for high performance.
+Headers compiled just in time.
+1. [Loading C++ libraries with dictionaries](#JITLoadDict): Load large/very large, high-performance C++ projects, no just-in-time compilation

+<a name="JITString"></a>
-### Jitting strings with code
+### 1. Jitting strings with code

-ROOT comes with a [C++ interpreter]({{ '/manual/first_steps_with_root/#using-the-interactive-c-interpreter-cling' | relative_url }}) to which we can request to process a given piece of C++ code.
-Sometimes, if such code is short (e.g. the definition of a small function or class) or for rapid exploration/debugging, it is enough the place the C++ code in a Python string and give it to the interpreter.
-The code will be just-in-time compiled (jitted) and immediately available for invocation, as shown in the example below, which calls the constructor of the C++ class `A` and function `f` from Python after defining them via the interpreter.
+ROOT comes with a [C++ interpreter]({{ '/manual/first_steps_with_root/#using-the-interactive-c-interpreter-cling' | relative_url }}), which can process pieces of C++ code.
+Sometimes, if such code is short (e.g. the definition of a small function or class) or for rapid exploration/debugging, it is enough the place the C++ code in a Python string, which is passed to the interpreter.
+The code will be just-in-time compiled (jitted) and is immediately available for invocation, as shown in the example below.
+Here, the constructor of the C++ class `A` and the function `f` are called from Python after defining them via the interpreter.

 ```python
 import ROOT